harsh-gupta10/Create-AI-Image/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-*Figure : GFP-GAN restoration of an old portrait, dramatically improving clarity and detail.*
+*GFP-GAN restoration of an old portrait, dramatically improving clarity and detail.*